IneshV/Comp333final/README.md

 # AI-Persona Audio Generator

 ## Overview
 The AI-Persona Audio Generator is a project aimed at revolutionizing the way we interact with readings.
 This project allows for the generation of audio that mimics the voice of a specific individual, based on training with audio recordings.
-My goal is to first establish a robust and accurate voice-generation platform, before extending its functionality to reading PDFs.
+Our goal is to first establish an accurate voice generator, before extending its functionality to reading PDFs.
 Finally, we aim to implement this on a website and, if time allows, an iOS mobile application.

 ## Proposed Features
 - **Voice Cloning Engine**: Implement a deep learning model capable of analyzing and replicating a person's voice with a small sample size.